 While walking probably feels as easy as breathing to you now, remember: There was a time when you literally didn't know how to do it.
 The movement pattern is fairly intricate, in fact, and requires more muscle engagement than you may think.
 Every gait cycle is made up of two mini-cycles: the "stance" and the "swing," according to American Bone Health, an organization for Osteoporosis Education and Awareness.

 During the gait cycle, so many muscles of your legs are hard at work—and not just the obvious ones.
 "Everybody thinks of walking as a lower body, leg workout.
 And you are definitely working your leg muscles—your quads, hamstrings, calves, and glutes," says Stanten.
 That said, there's more to your stride.
 In fact, when you pay a little attention to each step, you'll see that walking is a full-body workout.
+And yes, getting walks in regularly can indeed change your body in some healthy ways.

-Below, Stanten names the three unexpected muscle groups you're working on during your afternoon stroll around your neighborhood.
-Plus, how to send them a little extra engagement love now that you know they're supporting you mile after mile.
+Below, Stanten names the three unexpected muscle groups you're working on during your afternoon stroll around your neighborhood—plus how to send them a little extra engagement love now that you know they're supporting you mile after mile.

 3 unexpected muscle groups you work while walking